mou15124/mou15124/README.md

 - 🌱 I’m currently learning how to build a server
 - 💞️ I’m looking to collaborate on ...
 - 📫 my mailbox open 24/7
-- and please follow me back
+- and please follow me back,weill check the follower list every week

 <!---
 mou15124/mou15124 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.